John Fuller’s Myriorama Through Ireland on a Jaunting Car, image courtesy of Australian National Gallery and Trove Digitised Images

 Auckland Star 7 September 1896

 The one thing that probably troubled John Fuller was that his shows were very much dominated by the Fuller name and there could have been criticism levelled at them to state that this was just a Fuller Show and lacked depth and substance.
 John soon came up with a remarkable solution to this perceived problem by giving his children stage names.
 It only took me a few minutes to work this latest ploy out and it was with much amusement that I collected the next few newspaper clippings from old New Zealand newspapers.
 I was also at a point in my research where I was getting to know my great grandfather and understanding what was going on in his head.
-He was a clever showman who was one step ahead of his audiences, with the remarkable cunning of knowing what they wanted and how to keep them entertained and keep them coming back to his new shows.
+He was a clever showman who was one step ahead of his audiences, with the remarkable cunning of knowing what they wanted and how to keep them entertained and keep them coming back to his new productions.

 The Globe, 8 September 1896